ASukhanov/manman/README.md

   - **'help'**: it will be used as a tooltip,

 ## Demo
-  python -m manman -c apparatus TST
+  python -m manman -c config TST

 ## Non-GUI usage
 For command line usage: